• Session No.151 Visibility

 We investigated the visibility of small blue-green marker lamps, which indicate that the vehicle is in automated driving mode, when they are installed near the headlamp unit of an actual vehicle, both day and night, outdoors.
 We conducted subjective evaluation experiments on visibility, annoyance, and glare when only the marker lamp is turned on, and also considered how it looks when the direction-indicator and passing-beam are turned on at the same time.

-Effects of Angular Velocity and Time Interval of Sequential Visual Stimuli Presented in Driver’s Peripheral Vision on Gaze Guidance for Large-Angle Safety Confirmation
+Effects of Angular Velocity and Time Interval of Sequential Visual Stimuli Presented in Peripheral Vision on Large-Angle Gaze Guidance During Driving

 As a driving support system to facilitate confirmation of pedestrians and bicycles during left turns at signalized intersections, two dynamic visual stimuli moving horizontally were designed and presented in the driver's peripheral vision.
 This study conducted a simulator experiment to measure gaze data, analyzed the relationship between gaze movement and visual stimuli motion in detail, and examined the effects of the angular velocity and time interval of the two visual stimuli on gaze guidance.